Jamb0t/Enforced-Mod/README.md

     - Axe
         - Increased base damage to 25 (from 28)
     - MAC
-        - Thruster addded
+        - Thruster addded (Cost 2 tres)
-        - Cost 2 tres
         - Increases movement speed for 5 seconds with a 20 sec cooldown
     - IP
         - Spawn with 2 infantry portals with 8+ players on team
         - Armor reduced to 400 (from 500)
+    - Mines
+        - Mine health to 60 (from 20)
     - Scan
-        - Scan Radius to 16 (from 20)
+        - Scan Radius reduced to 16 (from 20)
     - Nano Shield
         - Requires 2 command chairs
         - Cooldown increased to 12 from 10 no research required!